ZitZ/resume/resume.md

 Summary
 ---------

 *   Experienced and talented professional developer with a wealth of knowledge in modern best practices.
 Currently specializing in Insurance and Financial applications.
 Strong knowledge of C#/VB DotNet, C/C++, Python, Java, Linux, and Relational Databases.
+Self starter.

 Work Experience